Alton Towers railway station

-Alton railway station is a former railway station in Staffordshire.
-Opened in 1849 by the North Staffordshire Railway and called Alton, the station was part of the Churnet Valley line and served the village of Alton and the country estate at Alton Towers.
+Alton is a former railway station in Staffordshire, which served the village of Alton and the country estate at Alton Towers.
+Opened in 1849 by the North Staffordshire Railway, the station was a stop on the Churnet Valley line.
 In 1954, the station was renamed Alton Towers.
-After being closed in 1965, the station site was purchased by Staffordshire County Council in 1969 to curtail persistent vandalism of the station building, and in 1979 was sold to the Landmark Trust, who renamed the site to Alton Station and converted the former station buildings into holiday accommodation.
+After its closure in 1965, the station site was purchased by Staffordshire County Council in 1969 to curtail persistent vandalism of the station building.
+In 1979, it was sold to the Landmark Trust, who reverted the site's name back to Alton and converted the former station buildings into holiday accommodation.

 History

 At the height of the so-called "Railway Mania", when railways were being built across the whole country, the North Staffordshire Railway obtained Parliament's permission to build a number of lines, one of which was the Churnet Valley Line, on 26 June 1845.
 It ran from North Rode in Cheshire to Uttoxeter in East Staffordshire.
 A temporary station was erected in Alton which opened on 13 July 1849, and the permanent station buildings opened the following year.
 The station's design followed an Italianate villa style, unique in this respect among all NSR stations, which were a Tudor or Jacobean style.
 The architecture is variously attributed to A.W.
 Pugin and Henry Arthur Hunt, the latter of whom designed most of the NSR's stations.

 Early passengers included many day visitors coming in large numbers from the Staffordshire Potteries to visit nearby Alton Towers, the country estate of the Earl of Shrewsbury.
 A luggage lift was installed to hoist the Earl's baggage up to Alton Towers.
 The station also comprised a three-storey tower which contained the Earl's suite of waiting rooms and its platform was made particularly long to satisfy the Earl's desire to have impressive surroundings in which to receive his guests.

 Several additions were made during the 1880s: